AI doesn't fail

 It fails in production.

-Very few can make them work inside real systems, workflows, and decisions.
+Very few can make AI work inside real systems.

 If even one of these is true, your AI solution is not production-ready.